dell/csi-baremetal/docs/proposals/disk-affinity.md

    repeated string Volumes = 1;
 }
 ```
-2. At scheduler extender (in case client set the drive affinity annotations) while creating capacity reservation - fill it with DriveRequests specified in p1.2 above.
+2. At scheduler extender (in case client set the drive affinity annotations) while creating capacity reservation - fill it with AffinityRules specified in p1.2 above.
 3. At reservation controller refactor planning logic:
 3.1.
 Create unified interface for filtering applicable capacities on nodes for volumes planning:
 ```go